jef/jef/README.md

-hi! my bio has a blip about me and below are some projects.
+hi! my bio has some information about me and below are some projects for your viewing pleasure.

 thanks for stopping by :)